Transaural

 Transaural Stereo is a technology suite of analog circuits and digital signal processing algorithms related to the field of sound playback for audio communication and entertainment.
 It is based on the concept of crosstalk cancellation, but in some versions can embody other processes such as binaural synthesis and equalization.

-The technology was developed in the 1970's by Duane H. Cooper and Jerald L. Bauck.
+The technology was developed in the 1970s by Duane H. Cooper and Jerald L. Bauck.

 Description

 The central concept behind transaural stereo is that there are two loudspeakers and a single listener (two ears).
 The left-channel signal should only reach the left ear and the right-channel signal should only reach the right ear, each with appropriate timbral corrections.

 To effect this, a circuit or computer algorithm is devised.
 It is based on the knowledge of the four frequency-dependent transfer functions, the so-called ipsilateral and contralateral paths.: